ZeusOfTheCrows/zeusofthecrows.github.io/web/static-sites.md

 I bear no responsibility for the contents of these pages, I just thought they were cool.

-Also, for the sites not in your native language, I recommend [this firefox extension](https://addons.mozilla.org/en-GB/firefox/addon/traduzir-paginas-web/); and site no longer online I recommend [this one](https://github.com/dessant/web-archives).
+Also, for the sites not in your native language, I recommend [this firefox extension](https://addons.mozilla.org/en-GB/firefox/addon/traduzir-paginas-web/); and sites no longer online I recommend [this one](https://github.com/dessant/web-archives).

 ---